 Courtney White

 I was born on September 8, 1960, at Jefferson Hospital in Philadelphia, PA.
 My father was Joseph Courtney White, Jr., of Eldorado, Arkansas.
 My mother was Joyce Armitage, of Charleston, West Virginia.
-At the time, my father was completing his MD in neurology at Jefferson Medical College under the tutelage of Dr. Bernie Alpers.
-We lived on a small farm near Spring City, but my parents were not farmers.
+We lived on a small farm near Spring City, while my father completed his MD in neurology at Jefferson Medical College.
+We were not farmers.
 We had horses, goats, and a big barn that I played in.

 On my sixth birthday, we moved to Phoenix, AZ, so my father could begin work as Director of Neurology for the recently founded Barrow Neurological Institute – a job he held for the rest of his life.
 In 1970, we moved to a house on five acres in Paradise Valley where I discovered the desert.
 My parents became involved with Morgan horses.
 I traveled with them to shows in the region and we rented a dilapidated stable in the desert called Powderhorn where I learned to ride and explore.

 In the summer of 1974, my parents signed me up for a five-week tour of Mexico that changed my life.
-Upon my return, I became active in archaeology, eventually including paid positions on survey and excavation projects for Arizona State University.
+I became active in archaeology, eventually earning a paycheck on survey and excavation projects for Arizona State University.
 I picked up photography as a hobby.
-I discovered backpacking and became president of the Backpacking Club in high school, organizing trips.
+I discovered backpacking and began organizing trips in high school.
 A mind-blowing hiking tour of national parks in the summer of 1977 introduced me to public lands and sparked a lifelong engagement with conservation.
-A school trip to England and Scotland kindled a deep interest in history.
+A high school trip to England and Scotland kindled a deep interest in history.
 My mother cultivated a love of literature.
-To put all these pieces together, I read books.
-Many, many books.
+To put all these pieces together, I read books – many books.

-In 1978, I enrolled at Reed College where I met Gen in the dorm parking lot during Orientation Week, beginning a forty-four relationship that meant the world to me.
-I majored in Anthropology while continuing to pursue my interests in photography, archaeology, camping, and conservation.
-Reed taught me invaluable lessons about healthy skepticism and challenging orthodoxies, which I would put to good use in later years.
+In 1978, I enrolled at Reed College where I met Gen in the dorm parking lot during Orientation, beginning our forty-four years together.
+I majored in Anthropology while continuing to pursue my interests in photography, archaeology, history, and conservation.
+Reed taught me the value of healthy skepticism and the importance of challenging orthodoxies, which I would put to good use in later years.

 In 1991, we moved to Santa Fe, NM, so Gen could accept a full-time job with the National Park Service.
 I took temporary work at Pecos National Historical Park.
 On May 23, 1992, Gen and I were married in a lovely ceremony at a friend’s house in front of many friends and family.
 We honeymooned in the Yucatan, visiting Mayan ruins.

 In 1994, a political upheaval in Washington, D.C., pushed me into conservation work full-time.
 I volunteered with the Sierra Club, organizing meetings and workshops.
 I began writing a column for its newsletter.
-I made a professional commitment to conservation in 1997, when I co-founded the Quivira Coalition and became its Executive Director.
+I made a professional commitment to conservation in 1997, when I co-founded the Quivira Coalition with a rancher and became its Executive Director.
+Our mission was to energize the ‘radical center’ and explore grassroots solutions to land, food, and climate challenges.
+We ran a ranch.
+Quivira was a pioneer advocate for what today is called regenerative agriculture.

 On December 18, 1998, Sterling and Olivia, were born to our everlasting joy.
-The next eighteen years were an extraordinary adventure, filled with camping, creeks, cows, conferences, ranches, workshops, newsletters, trips to Yellowstone and Europe, budgets, board meetings, birthday parties, backyard chickens, book writing, speaking engagements, Shakespeare productions, sleepovers, dogs, books-on-tape, many memorable meals at restaurants, and much more.
+The next eighteen years were an extraordinary adventure, filled with camping, creeks, cows, conferences, ranches, workshops, newsletters, trips to Yellowstone and Europe, budgets, board meetings, birthday parties, backyard chickens, book writing, public speaking, Shakespeare, sleepovers, dogs, chess tournaments, karate, band camp, many memorable meals at restaurants, and much more.

 In May 2006, Gen was diagnosed with carcinoid tumors, a rare and slow-growing cancer.
-We decided to make it an adventure as well, commencing many trips to LA for treatments that included visits to beaches, Disneyland, and museums.
+We decided to make it an adventure, commencing many trips to LA for treatments that included visits to beaches, Disneyland, and museums.
 In 2008, she began working for the New Mexico Department of Transportation, eventually becoming the Tribal Liaison for the Environmental Bureau.